stackrox/stackrox/README.md

 $ logmein
 ```

-See the [deployment guide](#how-to-deploy) for further reading.
+See the [Installation via Scripts](#installation-via-scripts) for further reading.
 To read more about the environment variables see the
 [deploy/README.md](https://github.com/stackrox/stackrox/blob/master/deploy/README.md#env-variables).

 #### Common Makefile Targets